huseynfy/Law-Firm/README.md

 # Lawyer
-A website for a law office located in Belmont, CA.
+A website for a law office located in San Mateo, CA.